vsajip/python-gnupg/docs/index.rst

 .. versionadded:: 0.3.8
    The returned value from :meth:`list_keys` now has a new attribute, ``key_map``, which is a dictionary mapping key and subkey fingerprints to the corresponding key's dictionary.
 With this change, you don't need to iterate over the (potentially large) returned list to search for a key with a given fingerprint - the ``key_map`` dict will take you straight to the key info, whether the fingerprint you have is for a key or a subkey.

+.. versionadded:: 0.3.8
+   You can also list a subset of keys by specifying a ``keys=`` keyword argument to :meth:`list_keys` whose value is either a single string matching a key, or a list of strings matching multiple keys.
+In this case, the return value only includes matching keys.

 .. index:: Key; scanning

 Scanning keys